 Are you a "first born" child in your family?
 It is a common character trait of "first born's" to be perfectionists or perfection driven.
-Whether you're firstborn, middle child, last-born, or only child, birth order can have a big effect on your personality and behavior.
+Whether you're firstborn, middle child, lastborn, or only child, birth order can have a big effect on your personality and behavior.
 Simply by virtue of being a couple's first child, a firstborn will naturally be a sort of experiment for the new parents, a mixture of instinct and trial-and-error.
 Perhaps this will cause the parents to become by-the-book caregivers who are extremely attentive, stringent with rules, and overly neurotic about the minutiae.
 This in turn may cause the child to become a perfectionist, always striving to please his parents.
-The "Only" child faces the same dilemma as the "First Born".
 As the leader of the pack, firstborns often tend to be:

 - Reliable

 - Conscientious

 - Structured

 - Cautious

 - Controlling

 - Achievers

 The problem with being a "first-born" child is you can never be perfect.
-Even a greater tragedy is in not learning this until you are much older in life.
+Even a greater tragedy is that in not learning this until you are much older in life.
 I can tell you from personal experience how hard it was to be able to have fun when I was younger.
-I was the typical six-pointer above, but always fell short of being perfect no matter how hard I tried.
-This is an important lesson to learn.
-Our Lord and Saviour was and is the ONLY "Perfect" Being.
+I was the typical sixpointer above but always fell short of being perfect, no matter how hard I tried.
+This is an important lesson to know that and that our Lord and Saviour was and is the only "Perfect" Being.